4.13. GUI Interaction

 the volume list of the raytracer

-For instance, inside the command window you can write RT.remove(AL[1]) to remove the second aperture of tracing geometry.
+For instance, you can write RT.remove(AL[1]) to remove the second aperture of tracing geometry.
 By default, you also have access to most optrace classes, e.g. Raytracer, RGBImage, Group, RingSurface, ....

 To include custom objects in the class, you can simply pass them to the constructor: